bandprotocol/cw-band/docs/how_to_request_data_from_bandchain_via_ibc.md

-# How to Request Data on BandChain from a CosmWasm contract via IBC
+# How to Request Data on BandChain via IBC

 In order to request data from BandChain’s Oracle via a CosmWasm contract, your contract will need to implement the functions listed below: